pavliuko/xcode-behaviors/README.md

 ### Cursor-Specific Issues
 - **Cursor not opening**: Install Cursor command line tools by opening Cursor and running "Shell Command: Install 'cursor' command in PATH" from Command Palette (`Cmd+Shift+P`)
-- **Wrong cursor position**: Script uses Xcode's exact cursor position (line and column); ensure the file is saved and cursor is positioned correctly
+- **Wrong caret position**: Script uses Xcode's exact caret position (line and column); ensure the file is saved and caret is positioned correctly
 - **File not found**: Ensure the file is open and active in Xcode's main window
 - **"Edited" document error**: Save unsaved changes in Xcode before running the script